AAbella7529/AAbella7529/README.md

 My purpose is to gain skills and experience in this field.
 I enjoy studying and learning.

-To future-proof my IT skills in the Digital Age / Digital Transformation, The Internet of Things and AI - Artificial Intelligence.
+Future-proof my IT skills in the Digital Age / Digital Transformation, The Internet of Things and AI - Artificial Intelligence.

-I have a keen interest in AI, Web Design and Creativity
+I have a keen interest in AI, Web Design and Creativity.